vCloud-DFTBA/Viettel-Digital-Talent-2023/5. Kubernetes/README.md

 `Create MongoDB Persistent Volume Claims`

 `Persistent Volume Claims (PVC):` are Kubernetes objects that act as requests for storage.
 Kubernetes looks for a PV from which space can be claimed and assigned for a PVC.
 PVC works only if you have dynamic volume provisioning enabled in the Kubernetes cluster.
+This is essentially your app's voucher for storage utilization.

 ```yaml
 apiVersion: v1